-In the eleventh year of implementation, Kenosha County staff has continued to work on some significant programs as recommended by the multi-jurisdictional comprehensive plan.
+In the twelfth year of implementation, Kenosha County staff has continued to work on some significant programs as recommended by the multi-jurisdictional comprehensive plan.
 These programs include work on a county-wide retail development strategy and the development and maintenance of a promotional website dedicated to promoting quality of life opportunities across the County.

-Between January 1, 2021 and December 31, 2021, the adopted land use plan map for Kenosha County had 29 amendments.
-This included twelve amendments within the City of Kenosha, three amendments within the Village of Bristol, six amendments within the Village of Pleasant Prairie, one amendment within the Village of Salem Lakes, one amendment within the Village of Somers and six amendments within the unincorporated areas of Kenosha County (Towns of Brighton, Paris, Randall, Somers and Wheatland).
+Between January 1, 2022 and December 31, 2022, the adopted land use plan map for Kenosha County had 17 amendments plus one comprehensive map change.
+This included five amendments within the City of Kenosha, two amendments within the Village of Bristol plus a comprehensive map change, six amendments within the Village of Pleasant Prairie and four amendments within the unincorporated areas of Kenosha County (Towns of Brighton, Paris, Randall, Somers and Wheatland).